Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/CGTN - Opinions/Europe's restoration of AstraZeneca comes at a critical time.md

 ---
-title: Europe's restoration of AstraZeneca comes at a critical time
+title: 'Europe's restoration of AstraZeneca comes at a critical time'
 categories:
     - 新媒体
     - CGTN - Opinions